timothee-haudebourg/json-ld/README.md

 data objects in a human readable way.
-JSON-LD brings these two technologies together, adding semantics to JSON to create a lightweight data serialization format that can organize data and help Web application to inter-operate at a large scale.
+JSON-LD brings these two technologies together, adding semantics to JSON to create a lightweight data serialization format that can organize data and help Web applications to inter-operate at a large scale.

 This crate aims to provide a set of types to build and process expanded JSON-LD documents.